-This project embeds intelligent systems in domestic space to study the home as a site of intimate life.
-Machine observers (video and audio) monitor inhabitants as they occupy the space.
-Wireless sensors track concrete physical interactions with the house and its objects: doors opening, cups and bowls in use, showers taken.
+A Machine For Living In is a digital media installation using smart technologies to explore the home as a site of intimate life.
+Incorporating video, sound, and sculpture, the project showcases machine observers and their memories from within the artist’s home.
+Cameras and microphones monitor inhabitants while wireless sensors track concrete physical interactions: doors opening, cups and bowls in use, showers taken.
 Using sensor fusion and machine learning techniques, the house becomes an observing instrument.
 I address the home, its inhabitants, and the relationships within as networks of communication and exchange.
-Where do cybernetic descriptions and systems analyses lose their traction in engagement with the concrete reality of daily existence?
-Where do they succeed?
-The work on this dissertation project will be completed by Spring 2017.
+What emerges is a contemporary portrait of the everyday.